parrt/cs345/projects/symtab.md

 ## Discussion

-There are three primary pieces: a grammar, a definition phase that walks the parse tree, and a reference phase.
-As an example, consider [class-inherit.ts](https://github.com/USF-CS345-starterkits/parrt-symtab/blob/master/samples/class-inherit.ts):
+There are three primary pieces: a grammar, a definition phase that walks the parse tree, and a type computation phase.
+As an example, consider [class-inherit.ts](https://github.com/USF-CS345-starterkits/parrt-symtab/blob/master/resources/samples/class-inherit.ts):

 ```TypeScript
 class Animal {